SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 inventory.ribbon.listOfServers=inventory:8080
 ~~~

-> /!\ Make sure to update the last line with your user number.

 >**NOTE:** The `application-openshift.properties` does not have all values of `application-default.properties`, that is because on the values that need to change has to be specified here.
 Spring will fall back to `application-default.properties` for the other values.